 - The new hire – with many of their colleagues downsized and more downsizing approaching, the longtime employees are not so willing to ensure a new hires success.
 Information sharing that enables the new hire is difficult to obtain.
 People are afraid of losing their jobs, the lifers negative and this coupled with a culture that devalues the employee – the new hire must figure things out themselves.
-Example, when asking long time employees about key work related processes that are not documented, the questions are followed by “well, the processes changes all the time and there not documented so i don’t know what to tell you’ or they simply stonewall you – why can someone just cooperate?
+Example, when asking long time employees about key work related processes that are not documented, the questions are followed by “well, the processes changes all the time and there not documented so i don’t know what to tell you’ or they simply stonewall you – why cant someone just cooperate?
 Why wont management kick this guy in the ass?
-Or everything is a problem or useless and should be thrown out.
-There are many negative old (Physically or mentally) people that are burned out and are simply broken.
+There are many negative old (Physically or mentally) people that are burned out and are simply broken – package them!

-- Some organizations just can’t be helped – this is generally the case with companies going through mergers and acquisitions or they are on the tail end of it.
+- Some organizations just can’t be helped – this is generally the case with companies going through mergers and acquisitions, financial services and government organizations.
 Internally focused, waffling from re-organization, they simply can’t be helped since peoples focus is on job protection first, customer/work a distant second.
 Or simply the organizations culture has been destroyed from poor management, distrust, outsourcing, downsizing to name a few, in these cases people don’t collaborate much and won’t take risks in fear of being downsized or fired.